mfinelli/cmsc-421-project-3/README.md

 moves.
 The logic for determining if a state satisfies the necessary preconditions is embedded into the definitions of pickup and puton.

+Clojure's data structures are all persistent!
+When you apply an operator, it returns the state resulting from performing that action, but if you've kept a reference to the original state, you get to keep it for free.
+Use this to your advantage.

 *Test* your program.
-We will provide some initial states and goals.
+We will provide some initial states and goals (that we'd expect your find-plan to be able to solve).
 You should write more of your own.